 Find your local Environmental Volunteer Groups.

 We offer a few different subsidies and rebates to encourage sustainable choices and reduce the amount of waste going to landfill, including a compost bin rebate, worm café subsidy and cloth nappy rebate.
+Check out our partnerships with ReWild and Switch Your Thinking, and initiatives like our Free Bunting Library and loanable wildlife cameras.

-See all our Environmental Subsidies and Rebates.
+See all our Sustainability and Environmental Subsidies, Rebates, and Initiatives.

-Piney Lakes Environmental Education Centre hosts regular workshops, educational talks and other events about sustainability and climate change, as well as our Repair Lab events.
+City of Melville EcoHub hosts regular workshops, educational talks and other events about sustainability and climate change, as well as our Repair Lab events.

 Recycle